Ok. This is a big topic, so strap in.

 Once you know what works, you can repeat it and improve on it.
 That’s a foundation to build your business on.
 Clear processes and automation save you money, time and effort, all of which you can use to grow your business.

-Most agencies will push leads because frankly leads are easy.
+Most marketing agencies will push leads because frankly leads are easy.
 Customer acquisition, conversions AND retention is the real deal.
 Nothing markets your business as well as happy customers.